chatsci/Aeiva/README.md

 - Chat with Gradio Webui: we developed a gradio web UI interface that allows user to chat with the agent.
 We plan to support multimodality in the near future.
 - Chat with desktop Waifu mode: by combining with our another project `Maid`, we can use our agent as the backend and call it through Maid desktop assistant.

+## Key Features

 Currently, we features with the following functionalities:

-- Tool/Function Calling: I have implemented a series of different API tools and we are keep improving the API library.
+- **Rich Toolkits**: I have implemented a series of different API tools and I'm keep improving the API library.
-- Open Operator: by implementing computer-use related tools, we enable the agent to understand and operate user's computer and complete daily tasks.
+- **Open Operator**: By implementing computer-use related tools, aeiva is able to understand and operate user's computer and complete daily tasks.
 We are keep enhancing the functionality in this part.
 Note: use this feature with caution!
-- Memory Palace: I have designed and implemented a layered memory palace for storaging agent memories.
+- **Memory Palace**: I have designed and implemented a layered memory palace for storaging agent memories.
 It is flexible and can be customized to represent and query different types of memories.

 More functionalities and modules will be implemented gradually.
 Keep tuned!
 If you find any errors or bugs, feel free to report by opening an issue, thanks a lot!

 ## Installation
 To install AEIVA, follow these steps:
 ### Prerequisites
-* Python 3.9 or newer
+* `Python 3.9` or newer
-* pip (Python package manager)
+* `pip` (Python package manager)

-### Option 1 [recommended]: Install via `pip`
+### Option 1: Install via `pip` [recommended]
 You can easily install vai pip by:

 ```shell